 Claire Busetti has more than 20 years of experience in private equity and investment banking.
 As an investment advisor for SPESA, she is involved in BEE and private equity investments as an investor, consultant, and mentor.
 Previously, Claire was the General Manager of the Isibaya Fund.
 Prior to that, she was Chair of Time Mining Holdings Ltd. and Director of B W Investments.
 She has also served as a Director for South African Venture Capital and Private Equity Association; the Chief Investment Officer for the National Empowerment Fund; Director of ABN Amro South African as Head of Corporate Banking; and Head of Strategic Planning for Standard Bank Group.
 Busetti was born and raised in Zambia and holds a bachelor's degree in chemistry from the University of Natal and an MBA from the University of Witwatersrand.

-Ewan Copelane, Vice Chairman , Global Corporate Bank Citigroup–Hong Kong
+Ewan Copelane, Former Vice Chairman , Former Global Corporate Bank Citigroup–Hong Kong

 Ewan Albert Copeland graduated from Rhodes University in South Africa with honors in economics in 1966 and, as a Beit Fellow, received an MBA from the University of Cape Town in 1968.
 Following assignments between 1968 and 1974 with Union Acceptances in Johannesburg and Johnson & Johnson in the United Kingdom, he joined Citibank in Johannesburg in 1974 and has remained with the bank for the past 33 years.
 His career with the world's largest banking group has involved assignments in New York; responsibility for the New England region of the United States; a period in Seoul, South Korea, where he was head of the Corporate Bank; and a stint in Hong Kong, where he was head of the bank's Asia-Pacific Multinational Group.
 He more recently served as group executive and industry head, responsible for bank clients in the consumer goods, retail, pharmaceutical, and healthcare industries worldwide.
 His client portfolio represented assets in excess of $50 billion.
 Citi, the leading global bank, has approximately 200 million customer accounts and does business in more than 160 countries and jurisdictions.
 Citi provides consumers, corporations, governments, and institutions with a broad range of financial products and services, including consumer banking and credit, corporate and investment banking, securities brokerage, transaction services, and wealth management.

 Dr. Neil C. Davey, MB.ChB.
 FFRad.
-(D) SA Neuroradiologist, Intermountain Medical Imaging
+(D) SA Neuroradiologist, President, Intermountain Medical Imaging

 Dr. Neil Davey is a Neuroradiologist, practicing in Boise, Idaho.
 He is affiliated with multiple hospitals in Idaho and Oregon, including the Saint Alphonsus Regional Medical Centers in Boise, Nampa, Ontario and Baker City.
 He received his medical degree from University of Cape Town Medical School and has been in practice for 29 years.
 He completed fellowships in Neuroradiology and Vascular/Interventional Radiology at Duke University Medical Center, Durham, North Carolina, before joining the faculty there in 1996.
 Dr Davey has been in private practice in Boise for 16 years and is a founding partner of Intermountain Medical Imaging, Boise's first freestanding, full-service imaging center.
 Past President of the Idaho Radiological Society, Dr Davey is co-Chairman of Radiology at Saint Alphonsus Regional Medical Center, Nampa and the Chairman of the Peer Review and Quality Committee at Saint Alphonsus Regional Medical Center Boise.
-He is a member of the board of directors at Blue Water Technologies, a water technology company based in Hayden, Idaho.
+He is currently a doctor and President of Gem State Radiology.
+He is also a member of the board of directors at Blue Water Technologies, a water technology company based in Hayden, Idaho.